ituethoslab/mappingacolonywebapp/README.md

 Each one of which requires access to the various types of data in the project.
 The first three require the main map data items, parsed into GeoJSON by this program.
 The third one additionally requires the narratives.
-The third one requires access to the gallery data, and the last one is a project non-specific overview map, relying on a dataset of countries.
+The fourth one requires access to the gallery data, and the last one is a project non-specific overview map, relying on a dataset of countries.